Reference architecture: Up to 60 RPS or 3,000 users

 # END user configuration

-PostgreSQL, with Patroni managing its failover, will default to use pg_rewind by default to handle conflicts.
+PostgreSQL, with Patroni managing its failover, defaults to use pg_rewind by default to handle conflicts.
 Like most failover handling methods, this has a small chance of leading to data loss.
 For more information, see the various Patroni replication methods.

 1. Copy the /etc/gitlab/gitlab-secrets.json file from the first Linux package node you configured and add or replace the file of the same name on this server.
 If this is the first Linux package node you are configuring then you can skip this step.